dataloop-ai-apps/pipeline-templates/mlops/smart_search/clip_train_and_embed/README.md

 ### Manual Pipeline Execution

-You can run the pipeline using the Dataloop SDK:
+You can run the pipeline using the DDOE SDK:

 ```python
 import dtlpy as dl